katonic-dev/Katonic-ML-Marketplace/Movie_Genre_Prediction_App/README.md

 * Click on Katonic Pipeline Deployment Panel from the Left sidebar and Enable it.
 ![enabling kale](./img_src/enabling_kale.jpg)

-* Then you are able to all the Pre-defined settings and configurations, but in order to run the Pipeline in side your workspace, you need to change one parameter `Use Existing Volume Name` with your Private storage ID which you can find inside the File-Manager.
+* Here you are able to edit all the pre-defined settings and configurations, but in order to run the Pipeline inside your workspace, you need to change one parameter `Use Existing Volume Name` with your Private storage ID which you can find inside the File-Manager.

 ![replace_existing_volume](./img_src/replace_existing_volume_name.jpg)